jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 capabilities to seeking proactive hunting solutions capable of addressing threats at scale.
 6
-The CrowdStrike 2022 Global Threat Report detailed Chinese actors exploit\-acquisition capabilities, particularly against Microsoft Exchange vulner abilities and other enterprise software hosted on internet\-facing servers.
-For more information about the China\-nexus vulnerability exploitation view,see the CrowdStrike 2022 Global Threat Report.
+The CrowdStrike 2022 Global Threat Report detailed Chinese actors’ exploit\-acquisition capabilities, particularly against Microsoft Exchange vulner­ abilities and other enterprise software hosted on internet\-facing servers.
+For more information about the China\-nexus vulnerability exploitation view, see the CrowdStrike 2022 Global Threat Report.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike